 - ensure that any information you provide is complete and accurate

-Businesses or organizations will need to verify your identification and compare it against your proof of vaccination.
+Businesses or organizations will need to verify your identification as well as verify your proof of vaccination, your medical exemption or your proof of participation in a COVID- 19 vaccine trial.
 Photo ID is not required.

 Your ID must include your: